2025-2026

 -

-Over the course of this past session, my team and I hosted 20 virtual and in-person office hours for constituents across our district, including in Franklin, Milford, Needham, Norfolk, Plainville, and other towns.
+Over the course of this legislative session, my team and I hosted monthly virtual and in-person office hours for constituents across our district, including in Dover, Franklin, Medfield, Needham, Plainville, and other towns.

 -